Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_command_line_interface/cli.rst

         <div class="row">

 .. displayitem::
-   :header: Develop a CLI with server and client code execution
+   :header: 2.
+Implement a CLI with client side code execution
    :description: Learn how to develop a complex API for your application
    :col_css: col-md-6
    :button_link: cli_client.html